domcleal/hammer-cli/README.md

 ```

 #### Step 3: install plugins
-Currently, there are two plugins, both available as rpm packages.
+Currently, there are two plugins, both available as deb packages.

  - commands for managing foreman